Chicago Amusement Park Injury Attorneys

 What You Need to Know About Injuries, Lawsuits, and Compensation

-Each year, millions of adults and children flock to amusement parks, theme parks, water parks and carnivals all over the country, from Chicago to Anaheim to Orlando.
+Each year, millions of adults and children flock to amusement parks, theme parks, water parks, and carnivals all over the country, from Chicago to Anaheim to Orlando.
 But while these parks are marketed as safe and entertaining, the reality is that accidents do happen — and sometimes the results are catastrophic.
 Thousands of visitors are injured each year in incidents ranging from broken bones to traumatic brain injuries, spinal cord damage, and even wrongful death on roller coasters, bumper cars, and other rides.

 If these injuries are due to the negligence of park owners, ride operators, or ride manufacturers, a lawsuit claiming money damages may be filed against those responsible.
 This comprehensive guide explores how amusement park accidents happen, your legal rights if you are injured, and real-world examples of lawsuits, settlements, and jury verdicts that demonstrate the seriousness of these cases.

-Since 1990, the team of Chicago theme park accident lawyers at Sexner Injury Lawyers LLC has recovered millions of dollars on behalf of individuals and families affected by the negligence of others.
+Since 1990, the team of Chicago amusement park accident lawyers at Sexner Injury Lawyers LLC has recovered millions of dollars on behalf of individuals and families affected by the negligence of others.
 Call us for free information 24 hours a day at (312) 243-9922.

 Types of Amusement Park Injuries

 Thrill rides are thrilling for a reason.
 They usually involve high speeds, close calls, and in the case of some roller coasters, may even invert the riders so that they travel upside down.
 As such, the machinery and computer programming required is usually very complicated and precise.
-There’s virtually no room for operator error, so when mistakes happen, injuries result.
+There is virtually no room for operator error, so when mistakes happen, injuries result.
 But even when the machinery is in perfect working order, the extreme nature of some of these rides may result in injuries anyway.
 Some of the most common injuries include:

-- Brain aneurysms resulting from extra fast rides or roller coasters.
+- Brain aneurysms resulting from extra-fast rides or roller coasters.

 - Wrongful death from being thrown from a ride or striking an object.